 - As adopted, the articles contained a preamble and 13 articles.

-- Established a Confederation Congress with each state having one vote.
+- The Articles established a Confederation Congress with each state having one vote.

 - Measures passed by Congress had to be approved by 9 of the 13 states.

-- Did not establish federal executive or judicial branches of government.
+- It did not establish federal executive or judicial branches of government.

 - Each state retained “every Power…which is not by this confederation expressly delegated to the United States.”